3-Season Room vs 4-Season Room: Which is Right for Your Okanagan Home?

 Ductless Mini-Split Systems

-A more serious solution at $3,000-$5,000 installed.
+A more serious solution installed by an HVAC pro.
 These provide both heating and cooling, run efficiently, and can make a 3-season room usable on milder winter days.
 You’re still fighting physics (heat escapes through uninsulated walls), but it’s a reasonable compromise if you want flexibility without full 4-season construction.

 Radiant Floor Heating